yanamal/dog-bed/index.md

 <img src="assets/images/cushions/head/PXL_20240213_172545233.jpg" height="300"/>

 <details markdown="1">
-<summary> Even more nerdy details on how exactly I decided where the mouth should go
+<summary  markdown="1"> Even more nerdy details on how exactly I decided where the mouth should go
 </summary>

 First, I usually arrange the head "sphere" so that one of the baseball pieces ends up being the bottom and two sides, and the other piece is the top and front/back.